ChinmayRai/Automatically-Curated-Accident-Maps/README.md

 1. add boolean in sent_selector telling whether to print tuples or not - done
 3. resolve pending issues - done

+# Meeting - Prof. Mausam:
+1. mail mausam and sangnie - where openie fails
+2. get causualty using coreference resolution
+3. complete the pipeline
+4. get precision, recall numbers by creating a golden set

 # Pending Pipeline
 1. get pinpointed location and time from clauses between prepositions
 2. get number of casualities by analysing the subject part of sentences and developing a similar procedure for casualities